-We analyzed each blade's catch and the power it delivered when pulling through the water.
-We took note of any flutter that we experienced during paddle strokes, purposefully putting the paddle under pressure, including paddling in powerful waves, which these paddles are NOT designed for.
+We analyzed each blade's catch, and the power it delivered when pulling through the water.
+We took note of any flutter that we experienced during paddle strokes, purposefully putting the paddle under pressure, including paddling in powerful waves and rapids (which these paddles are NOT designed for).
 We took the responsiveness of the shaft into account, including how it felt to grip in our hands and whether the shaft felt too flexible or too rigid.

 To review the power of each blade, we conducted repeated timed sprint tests.
 We also had kayakers with a range of experience levels complete these tests to help us find out if less experienced paddlers would notice performance differences.

 We tested how easy each paddle is to adjust by timing ourselves adjusting the feather of the paddle multiple times.
 We did this immediately after we first unwrapped each paddle and again after using the paddle extensively over the course of a few months to see how normal wear and tear affected its performance.